jorgworkrepo/3sem_javascript_exercises/Exercises Day 1.md

    - Hint: **sort()**

-10. The default sort algorithm doesn’t handle the situation where the name can be either capitalized or not.
+10. The default sort algorithm doesn’t handle the situation where the name is either capitalized or not.
 Write a user-defined sort method to fix this problem.

 </br>